Company Name – JBM Auto Limited (JBM Auto)

-The world is reeling under two major issues relating to mobility – environment pollution and congestion.
-Of the 20 most polluted cities of the world, 14 cities are in India.
-Transport is one of the biggest contributors of pollution and public transportation accounts for 90% of transport.
+The world is reeling under two major issues relating to mobility – environmental pollution and congestion.
+Of the 20 most polluted cities in the world, 14 cities are in India.
+Transport is one of the biggest contributors to pollution and public transportation accounts for 90% of transport.
 Thus, the transition to sustainable & clean mobility is a necessity and not an option.
-With this vision in mind, there are new players emerging in electric vehicle space, JBM Auto being one of them.
+With this vision in mind, new players are emerging in the electric vehicle space, JBM Auto being one of them.

-JBM Auto was incorporated in 1990 mainly to manufacture tools, dies and moulds for the automobile industry, from its Faridabad facility.
-Subsequently in 1993, the company entered the sheet metal components manufacturing business for OEMs other than Maruti Suzuki to benefit from the growing demand from the automotive sector.
+JBM Auto was incorporated in 1990 mainly to manufacture tools, dies, and molds for the automobile industry, from its Faridabad facility.
+Subsequently, in 1993, the company entered the sheet metal components manufacturing business for OEMs other than Maruti Suzuki to benefit from the growing demand from the automotive sector.
 Further, in 2006, JBM Auto started its Special Purpose Vehicle division engaged in the fabrication and assembly of bodies of heavy vehicles.
-It currently manufactures over 5 lakhs auto components and assemblies daily.
-It exports components to Sweden, Brazil, Belgium, Vietnam, Romania, North America, Russia and Japan for world-renowned auto OEMs.
+It currently manufactures over 5 lakhs of auto components and assemblies daily.
+It exports components to Sweden, Brazil, Belgium, Vietnam, Romania, North America, Russia, and Japan for world-renowned auto OEMs.
 JBM Auto is the only Indian company to have transformed into an OEM from Auto component manufacturing within 20 years of its inception.

-comes in as a just-in-time solution and has been deployed in the cities of Ahmedabad, Gujarat and Port Blair, Andaman & Nicobar.
-The Company created a unique ‘Well to Wheel’ ecosystem aimed at provisioning green & sustainable public transport solutions with the aim to be the preferred complete e-mobility ecosystem provider encompassing electric vehicles, charging infra, power infra to maintenance & support, thereby, optimizing the total cost of ownership for the customers.
-It manufactures BS VI compliant 12m LF Buses which run on CNG and in the EV space, the 12m LF Electric Buses and 3 variants of the 9m HF.
-JBM has entered in a JV with the European EV giant Solaris for the technological knowhow.
+comes in as a just-in-time solution and has been deployed in the cities of Ahmedabad, Gujarat, and Port Blair, Andaman & Nicobar.
+The Company created a unique ‘Well to Wheel’ ecosystem aimed at provisioning green & sustainable public transport solutions to be the preferred complete e-mobility ecosystem provider encompassing electric vehicles, charging infra, and power infra to maintenance & support, thereby, optimizing the total cost of ownership for the customers.
+It manufactures BS-VI compliant 12m LF Buses which run on CNG and in the EV space, the 12m LF Electric Buses, and 3 variants of the 9m HF.
+JBM has entered into a JV with the European EV giant Solaris for the technological know-how.
 This vertical of JBM Auto operates under its two subsidiaries (51% stakes in both), viz, JBM Green Energy & JBM EV Industries.
 JBM Green Energy is engaged in manufacturing complete lithium-ion battery packs for electric vehicles, to meet the localization norms for electric vehicles as outlined in various government policy initiatives.
 JBM EV Industries manufactures key aggregates and auto systems for electric vehicles.
 This helps to reduce the Total Cost of Ownership (TCO) for the fleet operators & bus aggregators.
-JBM has acquired prestigious orders from DTC for 700 nos. of 12m CNG BS-VI bus and 200 nos. of 12m EV buses, which are under execution.
+JBM has acquired prestigious orders from DTC for 700 nos. of 12m CNG BS-VI buses and 200 nos. of 12m EV buses, which are under execution.
 Order from BMTC, Bangalore has also been bagged by JBM.

 Barring the battery, all high-level electronics and electrical components are either being sourced locally or developed locally by the Company.
 JBM has roped in 25 local companies to meet the requirements of its key electronics & electrical components.
 The Company is also engaged in developing in-house critical software & controllers for electric buses.